 - The design of the wearable devices is particularly nice.
 Some medical alert devices are bulky and cumbersome, but the TELUS pendants are sleek, light, and stylish.

 - The devices feature built-in GPS, which means that you can be located quickly in the event of an emergency, even if you can’t call for help from a cell phone or landline.

-- The system is highly reliable, and the battery is very long-lasting.
+- The system is reliable, and the battery is built in.

 - The price is really good for the service you get.

 - The optional wristband is functional and attractive.

 - The home base station is easy to use.

 The system isn’t perfect, though—no system is, after all—and there are a few small downsides to consider before signing up for the service